-*Your blocks are meant to be opened and plantedimmediately for best results.
-Ready-to-fruit blocks will begin producing mushrooms 3-6 weeks after planting, but they can be refrigerated up to 2 months prior to opening.
+*Your blocks are meant to be opened and planted immediately for best results.
+Ready-to-fruit blocks will begin producing mushrooms 2-6 weeks after planting, but they can be refrigerated up to 2 months prior to opening.

-Chestnut ready-to-fruit blocks can be buried outdoors in late summer to early fall in wood chips or sawdust for a fall fruiting.
+Ready-to-fruit blocks can be buried outdoors in late summer to early fall in wood chips or sawdust for a fall fruiting.
+This method works best with Black Pearl Oyster, Chestnut, Grey Dove Oyster, and King Oyster.
 Planting these blocks requires just a shaded, protected area in your yard and mulch to cover the blocks.
-Follow the five steps below for fruiting your Chestnut blocks.
+Follow the five steps below for fruiting your mushroom blocks.

 1) Select a Bed Location